datacarpentry/cloud-genomics/_episodes/03-verifying-instance.md

 By default `tmux` is not installed in most cloud Linux instances.
 However when you start a new instance, you can install new software packages using Package Managers like YUM (for Red Hat and Centos instances) or APT (for Debian or Ubuntu instances).

+## Caution
->In this lesson, you are using an Amazon instance owned by someone else, so you *won't* be able to install packages, but we'll show you how to use APT (Advanced Package Tool) to find packages, so you know how to do it when you launch your own instance. {: .callout}
+> In this lesson, you are using an Amazon instance owned by someone else, so you *won't* be able to install packages, but
+> we'll show you how to use APT (Advanced Package Tool) to find packages, so you know how to do it when you launch your own
+> instance.
+{: .callout}

 ### Search for APT packages using including software